-As illustrated in Figure 9, the percentage of enrollees without any emergency room visits remained largely unchanged19 during 2010-2019 among Partial Capitation plans, which accounted for 91 percent of total MLTC enrollment in 2018.
+As illustrated in Figure 9, the percentage of enrollees without any emergency room visits remained largely unchanged during 2010-2019 among Partial Capitation plans, which accounted for 91 percent of total MLTC enrollment in 2018.
 In comparison, the rates among MAP and PACE plans were lower than among Partial Capitation plans based on the data reported prior to July 2012 but similar in the later reporting years.
 FIDA plans had a relatively flat trend over the observation period, with a range from 93.1 percent to 90.1 percent of enrollees from July 2015 to January 2019, and FIDA rates were generally higher than those of other plan types.
 Note that the total enrollment of FIDA plans was relatively small, ranging from 1 to 2,978 during 2015-2019, and accounting for about 1 percent of total MLTC enrollment.

-19 Despite our adjustment for the reference period, rates in percentage of enrollees with no emergency room visits and percentage of enrollees with no falls that required medical intervention or resulted in major or minor injuries may not be comparable over time because of measure definitional issues and risk adjustment.
+and percentage of enrollees with no falls that required medical intervention or resulted in major or minor injuries may not be comparable over time because of measure definitional issues and risk adjustment.
 We therefore did not conduct trend tests.
 But they are comparable within the same time period across different plan types.